BKWLD/croppa/README.md

 #### Installation:

-* Note, this changed with Croppa 3.0.0 *
+*Note, this changed in Croppa 3.0.0*

 1. Add Croppa to your composer.json's requires: `"bkwld/croppa": "~3.0"`.
 Then do a regular composer install.
 2. Add Croppa as a provider in your app/config/app.php's provider list: `'Bkwld\Croppa\ServiceProvider',`